 (Optional) Define the tracking options for the rules to generate email notifications.

-For more information about events and email notifications, see Working with Email Notifications for the Account.
+For more information about events and email notifications, see Account Level Alerts and System Notifications.

 -

-Click Apply.
+Click Save.
 The rule is added to the Data Protection policy.

 This section explains how to define the settings for the Data Protection rules to scan the correct Box traffic.
 Each rule can be defined according to the following criteria: